Politics and society in Eastern Europe; Social change in Russia and CIS countries; Ethnic conflict; state and administration in eastern Europe

 Current Research Projects

 He is involved in (Re) Inventing Hegemonies Project.
-The main purpose of this research /book project is fourth fold:
+The main purpose of this research project is:

 Eurasia on the Edge Managing Complexity, Piotr Dutkiewicz, Richard Sakwa and Fyodor Lukyanov (eds.)
 Rowman US, 2018